molstar/molstar-volseg/docs/docs/preprocessor/preprocess.md

 2. Prepare input files.

 	This EMPIAR entry contains relevant data that can be used to render geometric segmentation in `.star` format.
 To be able to use this data, .star files need to be parsed into the standard Mol\* VS 2.0 format for geometric segmentations.
 This can be achieved by using custom script `preprocessor/cellstar_preprocessor/tools/parse_star_file/parse_single_star_file.py` that is part of our solution.
 In parallel, this script allows to set the biologically meaningful segmentation IDs for both geometric segmentations based on the data from EMPIAR entry webpage (i.e. `ribosomes` and `nucleosomes`).
-In order to parse both `.star` files, from the root repository directory (`cellstar-volume-server-v2` by default) run:
+In order to parse both `.star` files, from the root repository directory (`molstar-volseg` by default) run:

     ```shell
     python preprocessor/cellstar_preprocessor/tools/parse_star_file/parse_single_star_file.py --star_file_path test-data/preprocessor/sample_segmentations/empiar/empiar-11756/rln_ribosome_bin1_tomo_649.star --geometric_segmentation_input_file_path test-data/preprocessor/sample_segmentations/empiar/empiar-11756/geometric_segmentation_input_1.json --sphere_radius 100 --segmentation_id ribosomes  --sphere_color_hex FFFF00 --pixel_size 7.84 --star_file_coordinate_divisor 4